Campaign guidance

 Campaign brief

-- What the person just signed up for or purchased
+- What the subscriber, customer, or new user just signed up for or purchased

 - The first activation step you want them to take